-When a film adaptation of a classic book arrives in theaters, people go to see it with their own idea of what the characters should look like, how they should behave, and what the setting should look like.
-However, many in the audience are disappointed.
+When a film adaptation of a book arrives in theaters, people go to see it with their own set of “shoulds” from their reading of the work.
+For example, what the characters should look like, how they should behave, and what the setting should look like.
+Like me, however, you might have found yourself greatly disappointed.
 While seeming to approve on the outside, your mind is racing with constant critiques of the stature of the protagonist, the visual representations of characters, the costuming, or even the reactions portrayed on the screen.

 For quality adaptations, Grewell recommends The Maltese Falcon, Lonesome Dove, O Brother Where Art Thou?, Apocalypse Now, and The Lord of the Rings.

 In Peter Jackson’s The Lord of the Rings, Grewell thinks that Jackson had “the story in his back pocket… [while he] made his own work of art.”
 The Maltese Falcon is an excellent example of how a movie can stand on its own.
 The audience does not need to read the book first to understand the movie.
 O Brother Where Art Thou is a good adaptation of The Odyssey because it follows the main plot points, even if it is in a different culture and millennia.
 Apocalypse Now is an R-rated movie based on the book Heart of Darkness, which every freshman reads in Western Literature II.
 The story, instead of taking place in Africa, is based in Vietnam.
 The fight against wild Africa continues to permeate throughout the plot, upholding the integrity of the book.